 It further argues that ‘the environment’ is where we live and ‘development’ is what we all do in order to improve our lives and these two are inseparable.
 SD according to Brundtland involves two key concepts:

-(1) ‘the concept of ‘needs’, in particular the essential needs of the world's poor, to which overriding priority should be given, and
+(1) ‘The concept of ‘needs’, in particular, the essential needs of the world's poor, to which overriding priority should be given, and

-(2) the idea of limitations imposed by the state of technology and social organization on the environment's ability to meet present and future needs.’
+(2) The idea of limitations imposed by the state of technology and social organization on the environment's ability to meet present and future needs.’

-Later, in 1993, US President Bill Clinton endorsed the idea of SD stating: ‘If we do not nurture our people and our planet through sustainable development, we will deepen conflict and waste the very wonders that make our efforts worth doing.’
+Later, in 1993, US President Clinton endorsed the idea of SD stating: ‘If we do not nurture our people and our planet through sustainable development, we will deepen conflict and waste the very wonders that make our efforts worth doing.’
 In 2000, sustainable development became an integral part of the United Nations’ Millennium Development Goals (MDGs) and emerged as a shared vision of the governments around the world.
 Recently, sustainable development has been seen as a study of critical links between the allocation and distribution of a wide range of resources in order to ensure that our current actions are consistent with our future aims (UN, 2012).

 ‘The long-term vision of the High-level Panel on Global Sustainability is to eradicate poverty, reduce inequality and make growth inclusive, and production and consumption more sustainable, while combating climate change and respecting a range of other planetary boundaries.’
 (UN, 2012) Pg.10